Fuzz Command

 Output

-contract, list, plan, run, validate, report, and replay return JSON envelopes with stable variant values.
+contract, list, plan, run, validate, report, replay, and minimize return JSON envelopes with stable variant values.

 run.execution.results_file is the path advertised to the runner through HOMEBOY_FUZZ_RESULTS_FILE. run.results is present only when the runner wrote a valid campaign result file.